elixirbeats/abletoolz/README.md

 `--list-tracks` List track information.

+### Create sample database(used for automatic sample fixing)

+`--db folder/with/samples` Build up a database of all samples that is used when you run `--fix-samples-collect` or `--fix-samples-absolute`.
+This file gets stored in your home directory.

 ### Edit
 These will only edit sets in memory unless you use `-s/--save` explicitly to commit changes.

+`--fix-samples-collect` Go through each sample reference in the ableton set, and if any are missing try to match them based on last modification date, file size and name from the database created with `--db`.
+Sample is copied into the set's project folder, the same action as collect and save in ableton.

+ `--fix-samples-absolute` The same thing as `--fix-samples-collect`, just doesn't copy the sample and instead puts the full path.
+Note, on MacOS, ableton 10/9 set files seem to have issues using this, so use `--fix-samples-collect` for those.

 `--unfold` or `--fold` unfolds/folds all tracks in set.